arunoda/nodemiral/README.md

 `options`:

 * `ejs` - ejs options with `ejs` fields
-* `sshOptions` - object whose key and value will be passed as `-o key:value` to any ssh session.
-For example `sshOptions: { 'StrictHostKeyChecking': 'no', 'UserKnownHostsFile': '/dev/null' }`
+* `ssh` - object whose key and value will be passed as `-o key:value` to any ssh session.
+For example `{ 'StrictHostKeyChecking': 'no', 'UserKnownHostsFile': '/dev/null' }`

 ### Session Methods